Working with link IDs

 • The link ID.

-For further reading on sensitive information, see the Data Class and Sensitivity Labels documentation.
+For more on sensitive information, go to the Data Class and Sensitivity Labels documentation.

 Set up link IDs